benpollarduk/LoFiEffects.WPF/README.md

 * **IncludeScanlines**: A boolean specifying if scan lines should be included.

 ### Degrade
 Adds overall degradation to the visual.
-Simpliar to the *Noise* effect but works in a subtractive manner.
+Similar to the *Noise* effect but works in a subtractive manner.

 ![image](https://github.com/user-attachments/assets/7a12dfdc-0809-4c17-a501-d52025fe6636)